cast-org/figuration/docs/components/cards.md

 {% example html %}
 <div class="card">
   <div class="card-body">
-    <p class="card-text">Some quick example text to build on the card title and make up the bulk of the card's content.</p>
+    <p class="card-text">Some sample text to build out the size of the card.
+Lorem ipsum dolor sit amet, consectetur.</p>
-    <p class="card-text">Another portion of example text that will have the bottom margin removed.</p>
+    <p class="card-text">Another portion of sample text that will have the bottom margin removed.</p>
   </div>
 </div>
 {% endexample %}